nimaid/emc-essentials/README.md

 ### Watch of Flowing Time
 This item is simply overpowered.
 It allows you to control the movements of the moon and the sun, in addition to allowing you to accelerate time in the local area around the watch.
 This means that plants grow faster, fire burns faster, and yes, EMC generates faster from power flowers as well.

 Charge it with V, discharge with Shift+V. The more it is charged, the faster it will accelerate time.
 Press G to toggle the time acceleration effects, the watch will be gold when activated.
-Finally, you cna right-click with the watch to control the moon and sun.
+Finally, you can right-click with the watch to control the moon and sun.

 The effect stacks, and exponentially so.
 However, they only work if they are in your hotbar or offhand.
 Therefore, the maximum number of watches you could theoretically stack with a single player is 10.
 Using all 10 slots for fully charged watches makes a MkI power flower generate `16,422` EMC/s instead of its default `102` EMC/s.